-Type HP Documentation in the taskbar search box, and then select HP Documentation.
+▲ Select the Search icon (select products only) in the taskbar, type HP Documentation in the search box, and then select HP Documentation.

 To connect wireless headphones to your computer, follow the device manufacturer's instructions.

 Connecting headsets

 You can connect a headset to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.